techakki81/react.memo/README.md

 4. Demo
 5. Why not Wrap everthing by default with Memo
     1. FB does not do it by defauly
-    2. Comparison of object is costyl
+    2. Comparison of object is costly
 6. make first version without it and then check with profiler. use React.Memo only if   it bring value via profiler